 Integration

 It is often challenging to integrate new modules into the traditional POS system.
 Usually, the system takes a lot of time if you want to customize it.
-It interrupts the whole operations, and thus business ends up using as it is without any modification.
+It interrupts the whole operations, and thus business ends up using it as it is without any modification.

 Whereas, the cloud-based POS system allows you to integrate any new module or third-party apps seamlessly.
 The cloud system is highly customizable, depending on your business needs.
 Some of the functionalities that you can integrate are CRM, accounting, loyalty programs, and more.